Vittorio Jano

-For Alfa road cars Jano developed a series of small-to-medium-displacement 4-, 6-, and 8-cylinder inline power plants based on the P2 unit that established the classic architecture of Alfa engines, with light alloy construction, hemispherical combustion chambers, centrally located plugs, two rows of overhead valves per cylinder bank and dual overhead cams.
-In 1936 he designed the Alfa Romeo 12C using a V12 engine.
-The car was not successful and this is given as the reason for Vittorio Jano's resignation from Alfa Romeo at the end of 1937.
+For Alfa road cars Jano developed a series of small-to-medium-displacement 4-, 6-, and 8-cylinder inline power plants based on the P2 unit that established the classic architecture of Alfa engines, with light alloy construction, hemispherical combustion chambers, centrally located plugs, two rows of overhead valves per cylinder bank, and dual overhead cams.
+In 1936 he designed the Alfa Romeo 12C using a V12.
+The car's lack of success is given as the reason for Jano's resignation from Alfa Romeo at the end of 1937.

+Lancia years

-That same year, Jano moved to Lancia.
-Among his designs at Lancia was the Grand Prix effort.
-The car, the Lancia D50, was introduced in 1954, but 1955's loss of Alberto Ascari and the 1955 Le Mans disaster soured the company on GP racing.
-Ferrari took over the effort and inherited Jano that same year.
+In late 1937 Jano moved to Lancia.
+Among his designs there were the Lancia Aurelia, and efforts in the Grand Prix effort.
+The innovative Lancia D50 was introduced in 1954, but 1955's loss of Alberto Ascari and the 1955 Le Mans disaster soured the company on GP racing.
+Ferrari took over the effort that same year, inheriting Jano with it.

+Ferrari period

 Jano's contribution to Ferrari was significant.
 Immediately he began work on a new V12 engine to replace the existing inline-4-engined sports cars.
 In 1956 his new Jano V12 engine was introduced in the Ferrari 290 MM.
 The new series of the Jano-engined sports cars helped secure two World Sportscar Championship titles.
 With the encouragement of Enzo's son, Alfredo, the Jano's V6 engines pushed the bigger Lampredi and Colombo engines aside in some races.
 After Dino's death, Jano's "Dino" V6 became the basis for the company's Formula Two and Tasman Series efforts.
 Later, with experience in both Ferrari and Dino mid-engine sports prototypes it laid the groundwork for their first mid-engined road car, the 1967 Dino 206 GT.
 The V6 and V8 went on to displace Ferrari's V12 focus and their descendants continue to be used today.

+Personal life

 Like Enzo Ferrari, Jano lost his own son in 1965.
 He became gravely ill that same year and committed suicide in Turin.